 Sixth Term Examination Papers (STEP)

 Like other Colleges, Emmanuel almost always includes STEP grades in conditional offers.
 One of the reasons we use STEP is because the questions are less standard and less structured than, for example, A-level questions; this helps us to identify ability and potential.
 Another is that success at STEP is a good predictor of success in the Mathematical Tripos.
-While we normally ask for a grade 1 or above in both STEP 2 and 3, we take individual circumstances into account in determining each offer.
-For more information regarding STEP please see the Faculty of Mathematics' STEP pages and the Faculty’s Guide to Admissions, and the Faculty's free online STEP Support Programme for those preparing for STEP.
+Details of our standard STEP offers are given below, however we emphasise that we take individual circumstances into account in determining each offer.
+For more information and help regarding STEP please see the Faculty of Mathematics' STEP pages, the Faculty’s Guide to Admissions, and the Faculty's free online STEP Support Programme for those preparing for STEP.

-If you are taking A-levels, then AS-level Further Mathematics is a course requirement for entry in October 2018.
-Please note that A-level Further Mathematics will be required for entry in October 2019.
-If your school does not offer teaching for Further Mathematics modules, you may be able to get help from the Further Mathematics Support Programme.
+If you are taking A-levels, then both Mathematics and Further Mathematics are course requirements.
+If your school does not offer teaching for Further Mathematics, you may be able to get help from the Further Mathematics Support Programme.
 We have had successful applicants who started Further Mathematics at the end of year 12.

 |Further course details are available on the Faculty's website.